Nitrooos/Nitrooos.github.io/_posts/en/2019-05-08-git-release-management.md

 already deployed to staging the tasks 1, 2 and 3 and then client wants only the task 1 and 3 on production.
 In this case we should create a new branch *rc_2* (always from the latest version of base branch!) and merge to it only the tasks 1 and 3.
-More on this I wrote in the next parts of this post.
+More on this topic was written in the next parts of this post.

 Preparing a deployment to staging server is basically about merging all needed branches into *rc_\** (in this phase we can choose any of them).
 And then the